krayoola/middle-earth/README.md

   - strictly accepts positive numeric value only
 - `/prime/v2/:intValue` - [Optional solution]
   - accepts any numeric value, however gives you a response if fails the validation
+- `/prime/v3/:intValue` - [Not part of the solution(yet)]
+  - accepts any numeric value, however returns status 501 not implemented function

 ### Sample request